lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/glossary.md

 > _Definitions of terms you find in the documentation._

-The terms addressed in on this page are:
+The terms addressed on this page are:

 - [Builder](/graphql-kimera/docs/glossary#builder)
 - [Context](/graphql-kimera/docs/glossary#context)